 DON’T Try to make a text-heavy YouTube post, or write pages of copy for Twitter.
 Match the message to the medium.
 Make sure that flow doesn’t turn into a torrent — spamming your followers with relentless updates will drive them away.

-DO Respond to people who tag or comment on your content.
+DO Respond to people who tag your social media profile or comment on your content.
 Let them know they’ve been heard and try to be funny and sympathetic as needed.